o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-srn SOURCE_RESTRICTED_NAME, --source-restricted-name SOURCE_RESTRICTED_NAME`**

   The name of the source's restricted folder.
-If supplied, you do not need to use the `--source-restricted-path` parameter.
+If supplied, you don't need to use the `--source-restricted-path` parameter.

 - **`-trp TEMPLATE_RESTRICTED_PATH, --template-restricted-path TEMPLATE_RESTRICTED_PATH`**